open-cluster-management-io/enhancements/enhancements/sig-architecture/32-extensiblescheduling/32-extensiblescheduling.md

     status: "True"
     type: ManagedClusterScalarUpdated
   validUntil: "2021-10-29T18:31:39Z"
-  score: 74
+  scalar: 74
 ```
-4. Placement get score from ManagedClusterScalar CRs and sort clusters.
+4. Placement get scalar from ManagedClusterScalar CRs and sort clusters.
-Placement prioritizer plugin will wait for all the ManagedClusterScalar CRs have score, then sort clusters and put the result in PlacementDecision.
+Placement prioritizer plugin will wait for 80% of the ManagedClusterScalar CRs have scalar, then sort clusters and put the result in PlacementDecision.
 Placement will reschedule every 5 minutes to ensure the decision is up-to-date.

 #### Disaster recovery workload could be automatically switched to an avaliable cluster.
 (Use Story 3)
 1. A user has 2 clusters, one is primary and one is backup cluster.
 To deploy workloads on the primary cluster, define the placement as below.